vers commit

 - Commit before making risky changes to preserve known-good states

-- Tags help you identify important snapshots later
+- Use descriptive VM aliases to identify important snapshots later

 See Also